robn/jmap-rs/README.md

 ## what is jmap-rs?

-A Rust implementation of JMAP.
-Initially, its just the parser and generator portions.
-Later, a server will be built on top of this, but I'm not yet sure if that will be part of jmap-rs directly or use it as a library.
+Everything you need to parse, generate and manipulate JMAP data structures from Rust.
+Its what you need if you're writing a JMAP server or client.

+(salada)[https://github.com/robn/salada] is a JMAP server that uses this library.

 ## status

-So far it can round-trip a JMAP Contact object into the correspond Rust structures and back.
+So far it can round-trip a JMAP Contact object and its related methods into the corresponding Rust structures and back.
 Most of my efforts so far are in learning the language and type system and getting a good set of tools and idioms established for building out the entire protocol.

 ## credits and license